Your rights and responsibilities if you are wanting to build a deck or fence on your property.

 For more information about the specific rules for your property please contact our Duty Planner.

-If you are wanting to build a fence it is wise to plan carefully so that your fence adds to your property rather than detracting from it.
+If you are wanting to build a fence it is best to plan carefully so that your fence adds to your property rather than detracting from it.

 The Fencing Act 1978 sets out rights and responsibilities relating to fences between neighbouring properties.
 You can find out more information from the Consumer building website(external link).

-There are several issues you will need to contact the Council about when you are considering building a boundary fence, as there may be a need to apply for a resource consent as well as a building consent:
+There are several things you will need to check when thinking about building a boundary fence, as you may need to apply for a resource consent as well as a building consent: